 Improved traffic and weather forecasting

 We all like to have a laugh at how useless our weather forecasts are, but quantum computers could make such inaccuracy a thing of the past.
 Again it comes down to their simulation ability that is far superior to any classical computer.
 And while most of the time an incorrect weather forecast can be treated light-heartedly, occasionally, as with the famous 1987 storm it can have serious consequences.
 Having the ability to predict storms and other severe weather more accurately will save lives.

 Other simulation models that could be useful in civilian life include traffic modelling.
 It is estimated that traffic congestion will cost the UK economy £5.1bn a year or £1,211 per driver.
 Based on the average value of earnings or leisure time they would be wasting in traffic.
-According to one report.
-Setting quantum computers to work on managing traffic flow in congested areas could yield huge cost savings by optimising routes in real time for travellers.
+According to one report, setting quantum computers to work on managing traffic flow in congested areas could yield huge cost savings by optimising routes in real time for travellers.
 Fujitsu & Volkswagen have also echoed this sentiment, noting the importance of quantum computing in an effort to reduce congestion.